This program is just available for final year students of the B.A.(Media & Communications)

 A shortlist of applicants will be interviewed in mid October by the selection committee.

-Up to eleven applicants will be offered Fellowships solely at the discretion of the selection committee.
-Successful applicants will be notified in writing, and must be ready to travel in the second or third week of January 2013 and return to university by March 2013.
+Up to twelve applicants will be offered Fellowships solely at the discretion of the selection committee.
+Successful applicants will be notified in writing, and must be ready to travel in the second or third week of January 2015 and return to university by March 2015.

 Some of the host organisations require the Fellows to undertake a criminal record check before they will allow you to work in their premises.